-After two decades spent documenting the street style of Japanese teens across an impressive 233 issues, FRUiTS Magazine announced this weekend that it had printed its last copy.
-While the much discussed death of print media was perhaps a predictable cause of its demise, the actual reason for the magazine's closure that its founder, editor and chief photographer Shoichi Aoki gave was altogether more surprising.
+After two decades spent documenting the street style of Japanese teens across an impressive 233 issues, FRUiTS Magazine announced this weekend that it has printed its last copy.
+While the much-discussed death of print media was perhaps a predictable cause of its demise, the actual reason for the magazine's closure that its founder, editor, and chief photographer Shoichi Aoki gave was altogether more surprising.
 In an interview with Japanese site Fashionsnap, he said, simply, that "there are no more cool kids left to photograph."

-Founded in 1997, FRUiTS was the definitive publication that championed Harajuku's colourfully dressed youth and provided a reliable and authentic record of emerging street trends and genuinely interesting dressers, in contrast to the contrived street style circus of fashion week peacocks.
-Recognised by its legions of readers as the magazine that introduced them to the saccharine, brave and frenetic world of Japanese fashion, FRUiTS will be sorely missed by the deserved cult following it has amassed.
-While fans of the magazine took to social media to decry its loss, some cited the magazine's insistence on photographing the same kids over and over again as the reason for its failure - commenting on a news article on Japanese culture site Spoon Tamago, Alan Yamamoto said that FRUiTS had become a "popularity contest", and that despite the magazine's closure "there's still so much fashion on the streets [in Tokyo] it's unbelievable."
-Misha Janette, founder of Tokyo Fashion Diaries, called the magazine's loss a "death blow to the already waning Japanese street scene", and called for more to be done to protect and nurture the area's style heritage.
+Founded in 1997, FRUiTS was the definitive publication that championed Harajuku's colorfully dressed youth and provided a reliable and authentic record of emerging street trends and genuinely interesting dressers, in contrast to the contrived street style circus of fashion week peacocks.
+Recognized by its legions of readers as the magazine that introduced them to the saccharine, brave, and frenetic world of Japanese fashion, FRUiTS will be sorely missed by the deserved cult following it has amassed.
+While fans of the magazine took to social media to decry its loss, some cited the magazine's insistence on photographing the same kids over and over again as the reason for its failure.
+Commenting on a news article on Japanese culture site Spoon Tamago, Alan Yamamoto said that FRUiTS had become a "popularity contest," and that despite the magazine's closure, "there's still so much fashion on the streets [in Tokyo] it's unbelievable."
+Misha Janette, founder of Tokyo Fashion Diaries, called the magazine's loss a "death blow to the already waning Japanese street scene," and called for more to be done to protect and nurture the area's style heritage.